 Leesville Elementary selects NOT to distribute flyers from any vendors not endorsed by Wake County Public Schools.
-Please refer to WCPSS Board Policy # 2420 for more specific guidelines.
+Please refer to WCPSS Board Policy Code # 5210 (Distribution and Display of Non-School Material) for more specific guidelines.

 FRIDAY FOLDERS

 Friday Folders are one of our major means of communicating.
 They will contain completed assignments and assessments, and other information needed for open and two-way communication between the home and school.